CHAPTERS 24-26

 He wished he could tell her about the clinical prototype too.
 He was eager to see how the neural network would handle the human brain, though as the reality of clinical trials sank in, he was beginning to understand Richard’s misgivings—however hurtful they still were.
 He found himself worrying no one would be willing to undergo the transfer.

 James thought of his body as simply a vessel that enabled him to do his work.
 If his were dying, he’d gladly make the jump.
-His father was the same way, but he understood others had different philosophies about the body’s worth and purpose.
+His father was most likely the same way, but he understood others had different philosophies about the body’s worth and purpose.

 James pulled his arms back from the depths of the scanner and swapped the wrench in his hand for a pair of needlenose pliers.
 No, he was too busy now.

-If he ended up remembering to call them, he decided, he would refrain from mentioning his project until it was ready.
+If he ended up remembering to call them, he decided he would refrain from mentioning his project until it was ready.
 He wanted to leave no room for doubt when he finally pitched the possibility to his father.

 +